ash-project/ash/documentation/topics/policies.md

 To understand what `actor(:_primary_key)` means, see the Filter Templates section in `Ash.Filter`

-To change this behavior, use `access_type :strict`.
-With `access_type :strict` you will force the request to fail unless a filter was provided to yield the appropriate data.
-In this case, any filter that is a subset of the authorization filter would work.
-For example: `[public: true]`, or `[owner: [id: current_user.id]]`.

 Additionally, some checks have more expensive components that can't be checked before the request is run.
 To enable those, use the `access_type :runtime`.
-This is still relatively experimental, but this will attempt to run as much of your checks in a strict fashion, and attach as many things as filters as possible, before running the expensive portion of the checks (defined on the check as `c:Ash.Policy.Check.check/4`)
+All checks that can be implemented as filters or strict checks will still be done that way, but this enables checks to run their `check/4` callback if necessary.

 ### Custom checks